CoreMemoryBus/CoreMemoryBus/README.md

 It strongly draws from the EventStore message bus while adding useful, configurable features like saga support, simplified handler registration, access control.
 You only pay for what you use.

+We'll port this to .NET Core when the dust settles.

 I hope you find it as useful as I have.